-Finally, to judge the identification of the structural shocks, we compare the correlation between the estimated shock and the true shock for the different model's parameterisations.
-First, we compute the correlation between the estimated (from SVARs) and the true technology shocks, namely: $Corr(\varepsilon_z, \hat{\eta}^T)$, where ε_z denotes the true technology shock and $\hat{\eta}^T$ is the estimated technology shock from SVARs in the first step.
-Second, we compute $\operatorname{Corr}(\varepsilon{\gamma}, \hat{\eta}^T)$, the correlation between the estimated technology shock and non-technology shock ε{γ} of the business cycle model.
-The idea is that if any method is able to estimate the technology shock consistently, we must obtain $\operatorname{Corr}(\varepsilon_z, \hat{\eta}^T) \approx 1$ and $\operatorname{Corr}(\varepsilon\gamma, \hat{\eta}^T) \approx 0$.
 These correlations are reported in the last column of Table 2.
 The CYSVAR approach always delivers the highest $Corr(\varepsilon_z, \hat{\eta}^T)$.
-This correlation is relatively high, as it always exceeds 0.9 and it is not very sensitive to changes in $(\sigma_z, \rho\gamma, \sigma\gamma)$.
+This correlation is relatively high, as it always exceeds 0.9 and it is not very sensitive to changes in $(\sigma_z, \rho\chi, \sigma\chi)$.
 Conversely, this correlation is lower in the case of the DSVAR model and it decreases dramatically with the volatility of the preference shock.
-The LSVAR delivers better results that the DSVAR but it never outperforms the CYSVAR approach.
+The LSVAR delivers better results that the DSVAR, but it never outperforms the CYSVAR approach.
 Concerning the correlation between the identified technology shocks and the true preference shocks, the CYSVAR approach always delivers the lowest correlation (in absolute value).
-In the case of the DSVAR model, this correlation is large and positive.
-This allows us to explain why the DSVAR model underestimates the response of hours.
+In the case of the DSVAR model, this correlation is large and positive This allows to explain why the DSVAR model underestimates the response of hours.
 Indeed, the estimated technology shock is contaminated by the preference shock.
 Hours worked persistently decrease after this shock in the model.
 It follows that the DSVAR model erroneously concludes that hours drop after a technology shock.
 A similar result applies in the case of the LSVAR model: the correlation between the estimated technology shock and the true non-technology shock is negative.
 This explains why the LSVAR model over-estimates the effect of a technology shock.
 In contrast, the CYSVAR approach does not suffer from this contamination.

-3. Robustness
+3 Robustness